Home

 Margo is a tremendous example of why PeopleFund’s capital and education programs exist and how they work in tandem to improve opportunity for underserved entrepreneurs.
 As a minority, woman, and veteran entrepreneur with a startup concept, accessing the financial mainstream was a challenge for Margo, but PeopleFund has helped Chicks With Class grow, and subsequently help Houston’s youth become conscientious leaders and engaged citizens

-Tags: Childcare, Disaster Relief, Entrepreneur of Color, Small Business, Technical Assistance, Veteran, Women-owned Small Business
+Tags: Black-Owned Business, Childcare, Disaster Relief, Entrepreneur of Color, Small Business, Technical Assistance, Veteran, Women-Owned Business

 • About OFN